-- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including: - o EHA team - CAMHS/TAMHS - Educational Psychology Service and LA Specialist Teaching Team - o Racial, Ethnic Minority Advisory service (REMA) - Physical and Sensory Support Service (PSSS) - o Surrey Parent Partnership Service - Local NHS services - Education Welfare Service - Early Years SEN support service - Multi-agency safeguarding hub - In accordance with the SEND Code of practice 2015 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
+- Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including: - o EHA team - CAMHS/TAMHS - Educational Psychology Service and LA Specialist Teaching Team - Racial, Ethnic Minority Advisory service (REMA)

+- Physical and Sensory Support Service (PSSS) - Surrey Parent Partnership Service - Local NHS services (including paediatric therapies - Education Welfare Service - Early Years SEND support service - o CSPA (Children's Single Point of Access) Surrey Children's Services - In accordance with the SEND Code of practice 2015 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
 For pupils with Education, Health and Care Plans, we comply fully with requests from independent facilitators to provide information as appropriate and cooperate fully with other agencies. - Often at the request of families, we liaise with other services and voluntary bodies (eg Freemantles Outreach Service) in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (eg autism, visual impairment etc). - We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
 Most often this will be the inclusion leader/ EMA co-ordinator or Designated Teacher for LAC, but in some cases it can be another member of staff who we have identified as a key worker.